Cape Town TV: Challenges

-The process of migration from analogue to digital television broadcasting that is happening in South Africa poses a significant threat to the channel.
-The frequency that CTV has been allocated for broadcasting by ICASA has been earmarked for mobile broadcasting, i.e. digital broadcasting to cell phones.
-This means that when a mobile broadcaster is licensed (which is likely to happen in mid-2010), CTV will no longer have a frequency on which to broadcast.
+The process of migration from analogue to digital television broadcasting that happened in South Africa posed a significant threat to the channel.
+The frequency that CTV was allocated for broadcasting by ICASA had been earmarked for mobile broadcasting, i.e. digital broadcasting to cell phones.

-Consequently, the channel is challenging ICASA to provide an alternative frequency; the alternative would be for the channel to migrate to a digital broadcasting multiplex, but since very few people in South Africa will have the necessary equipment to receive such a signal prior to the switch-off of all analogue television broadcasting (planned for 2012), it means that the station would lose its audience and hence would be unsustainable.
-ICASA has stated that it will address this issue when it finalises digital broadcasting regulations.
+Consequently, the channel challenged ICASA to provide an alternative frequency; the alternative would be for the channel to migrate to a digital broadcasting multiplex, but since very few people in South Africa would have the necessary equipment to receive such a signal prior to the switch-off of all analogue television broadcasting (planned for 2012), it meant that the station would lose its audience and hence would be unsustainable.
+ICASA stated that it would address this issue once it finalized digital broadcasting regulations.